Jaysahhn/Week-3-Random-Password/README.md

 ## Usage
 This screenshot shows the deployed website which shows a 50 character randomly generated password including numbers, letters, symbols, and upper and lowercase letters.
 ![Working Generator](image.png)

+This screenshot shows that the prompt works.
 ![Prompt Box](image-1.png)

+This screenshot shows what happens when all confirms are denied.
 ![If all prompts are denied](image-2.png)

 ## Credits